Cinema of Europe: Neorealism

 Ossessione angered Fascist officials.
 Upon viewing the film, Vittorio Mussolini is reported to have shouted, "This is not Italy!" before walking out of the theatre.
 The film was subsequently banned in the Fascist-controlled parts of Italy.
 While neorealism exploded after the war and was incredibly influential at the international level, neorealist films made up only a small percentage of Italian films produced during this period, as postwar Italian moviegoers preferred escapist comedies starring actors such as Totò and Alberto Sordi.

 Neorealist works such as Roberto Rossellini's trilogy Rome, Open City (1945), Paisà (1946), and Germany, Year Zero (1948), with professional actors such as Anna Magnani and a number of non-professional actors, attempted to describe the difficult economic and moral conditions of postwar Italy and the changes in public mentality in everyday life.
 Visconti's The Earth Trembles (1948) was shot on location in a Sicilian fishing village and used local non-professional actors.
 Giuseppe De Santis, on other hand, used actors such as Silvana Mangano and Vittorio Gassman in his 1949 film, Bitter Rice, which is set in the Po Valley during rice-harvesting season.

-Poetry and cruelty of life were harmonically combined in the works that Vittorio De Sica wrote and directed together with screenwriter Cesare Zavattini: among them, Shoeshine (1946), The Bicycle Thief (1948) and Miracle in Milan (1951).
-The 1952 film Umberto D. showed a poor old man with his little dog, who must beg for alms against his dignity in the loneliness of the new society.
-This work is perhaps De Sica's masterpiece and one of the most important works in Italian cinema.
-It was not a commercial success and since then it has been shown on Italian television only a few times.
-Yet it is perhaps the most violent attack, in the apparent quietness of the action, against the rules of the new economy, the new mentality, the new values, and it embodies both a conservative and a progressive view.
+Poetry and cruelty of life were harmonically combined in the works that Vittorio De Sica wrote and directed together with screenwriter Cesare Zavattini, among them: Shoeshine (1946), The Bicycle Thief (1948) and Miracle in Milan (1951).
+The 1952 film Umberto D. displays a poor old man with his little dog, who must beg for alms against his dignity in the loneliness of the new society.
+This work is perhaps De Sica's masterpiece and can be considered as one of the most important works in Italian cinema.
+Nevertheless, it was not a commercial success, and has been shown on Italian television only a few times since then.
+Yet it is considered, perhaps, one of the most notorious political attacks, in the apparent quietness of the action, against the rules of the new economy, the new mentality, and the new values, as it embodies both a conservative and a progressive view.

 Although Umberto D. is considered the end of the neorealist period, later films such as Federico Fellini's La Strada (1954) and De Sica's 1960 film Two Women (for which Sophia Loren won the Oscar for Best Actress) are grouped with the genre.
 Director Pier Paolo Pasolini's first film, Accattone (1961), shows a strong neorealist influence.
 Italian neorealist cinema influenced filmmakers around the world, and helped inspire other film movements, such as the French New Wave and the Polish Film School.
 The Neorealist period is often simply referred to as "The Golden Age" of Italian cinema by critics, filmmakers, and scholars.